ikishore/hetu-core/hetu-docs/en/connector/opengauss.md

 > - The `use-connection-pool` configuration is not supported.

-> - Setting `opengauss.metadata.speedup=true` in catalog properties file can speed up DatabaseMetaData access, its default value is false.

 *If the subsequent version of openGuass supports the above restriction, we will make corresponding adaptation.*

 openGauss Connector Limitations